 It may depend on how complicated the estate is and how confident you are in dealing with legal documents and paperwork.

-There are steps you can take to protect yourself as an executor.
+Equally there are steps you can take to protect yourself as an executor.

-You also have the option to seek professional advice from someone who specialises in the administration of estates to ensure that you carry out the process correctly.
+You can also seek expert professional advice to ensure that you carry out the process correctly.

 The content in this blog is correct as at 23/06/2021.
 See terms and conditions.